vivian-gu/Individual-Project/README.md

 But due to the time constraints, there is still some problems with the code in peer_node.rb.

-In a word, all required functions are mostly implemented in the PeerchatInterface in PeerChat.rb.
+In a word, all required functions are mostly implemented with PeerchatInterface in PeerChat.rb.